I don’t get it.

 (Auctions have changed)

 Google wants to maximize their revenue, so, naturally, they’ll show the ad by the company who bids the highest amount for that keyword, assuming that all bidders have the same quality score.

 However, if people are bidding less for the keyword that you want your ad to show up for, Google won’t spend your maximum bid.
 It optimizes impressions and bids.
 Therefore, you might actually end up paying less than $2 per click.

 Your cost per click, or CPC, can thus be lower than your maximum bid, especially if your ads produce a good quality score.
 This is a metric based on the experience that the user has on your landing page, the relevancy of your website and your actual ad.

-Google doesn’t just want to show people the ads by the highest bidder – they could be horrible ads.
+Google doesn’t just want to show people the ads from the highest bidder – they could be horrible ads.
 They care about their users so much that they’d rather show them a more relevant and better ad by someone who pays less, because that keeps users coming back to Google.

 None of these things matter, though, if you’re not getting conversions.
 A conversion is usually a sale, but, in general, it means the user took the action that you wanted them to take.